Spraveen8-chary/price-negotiation/README.md

 - Deploy the application to a suitable environment for testing or production use.

 ## Execution Procedure
+- Initially, extract the project folder.
-- Open the the Dialogflow in your ```https://dialogflow.cloud.google.com/```
+- Open Dialogflow in your browser at https://dialogflow.cloud.google.com/.
-- Open ```app.py``` and run this command in the terminal ```python app.py```
+- Open app.py and run the command python app.py in the terminal.
-- open the command prompt at working directory and type this command ```ngrok http 5000```.
-A HTTPS link is generated for currently running application copy that and paste in the dialogflow fullfillment feature and save it.
+- Open the command prompt at the working directory and enter the command ngrok http 5000.
+Copy the HTTPS link generated for the currently running application and paste it in the Dialogflow fulfillment feature, then save it.
-- Now paste the URL in the brower then our Login Page is opened.
+- Now, paste the URL in the browser to open our Login Page.
-- Now you are new user then register first then after you can login.
+- If you're a new user, register first, and then log in.
-- Main Page is opened now you can access the complete web page.
+- The main page is now accessible, allowing you to navigate the complete web page.

 ## OUTPUT